-Any exposure can deliver an impression, but experiential marketing can better captivate consumers and actually burn a memorable impression in their minds.
+Any exposure can deliver an impression, but experiential marketing and sensory marketing can better captivate consumers and actually burn a memorable impression in their minds.
 Leveraging consumers’ seven senses with your brand literally activates their brain chemistry, lifting the endorphins and dopamine to improve the chance a message is remembered longer and with greater accuracy.

 Experiential marketing is not new.
 In the early 1900s, Marshall Fields moved their fragrance department near the front doors to mask the odor from the horse drawn carriages outside.
 Sales increased, and customers stayed longer and sampled more products.

 This type of sensory marketing paved the road for more dramatic in-store demonstrations (think Costco, Macy’s and Best Buy), then evolved into teams-on-the-street marketing with brand ambassadors and mobile units designed to take products to where consumers live and work.
 Originally, success was measured by the number of free items distributed and leads generated; now, it’s measured by the quantity and quality of connections created.
-Modern experiential marketing is content marketing – live and in-person – that creates moments to share with friends and family, engages consumers in two-way conversations and, ultimately, turns interested shoppers into loyal customers.
+Modern experiential marketing is content marketing – live and in-person online and offline – that creates moments to share with friends and family, engages consumers in two-way conversations and, ultimately, turns interested shoppers into loyal customers.